City-of-Bloomington/factory-number-one/README.md

     $ gulp

-This starts Factory Number One on an HTTP server at `localhost:3000`
+This starts Factory Number One on an HTTP server at `localhost:3000`.
+The development environment listens for changes to HTML and SCSS files, and rebuilds files on the fly.

 ##About the name